alianza-dev/moxee/README.md

 confidence that they wont be maintenance nightmares in the future.
 Moxee is part of a larger initiative which is still a WIP.
 Look forward to what's coming :-)

+## Other TODOs

+ - Currently, we only support `mocha` and `chai`.
+Would like to support any testing framework.

 ## Examples

 There's a very simple example application in the [`example`](example) directory which will hopefully be instructive.
 If